Classification of (2+1)D invertible fermionic topological phases with symmetry

 \subsection{Defect obstruction ('t Hooft anomaly)}

 Let us compute the obstruction ${\cal O}_4$, which is the anomaly of the $G_b$ symmetry.
-It is an obstruction to a well-defined $G_b$-crossed braided tensor category \cite{Barkeshli2019}.
+It is an obstruction to a well-defined $G_b$-crossed braided tensor category \cite{ENO2010,Barkeshli2019}.
 In the case with trivial permutations, the absolute anomaly can be directly computed from Eq. \eqref{Eq:AbsAnomNoPerm}; in Appendix \ref{Sec:Psquare} we show how this formula can be conveniently represented in terms of Pontryagin squares.
-When the symmetry permutes the anyons, we will first find a non-anomalous reference bosonic theory $\C_{G,\text{ref}}^{\times}$ that has the same $G_b$ symmetry and the same anyon permutation (specified by $\tilde n_1$).
-Then we use a relative anomaly formula \cite{Barkeshli2020Anomaly} to compute the anomaly of the given theory relative to $\C_{G,\text{ref}}^{\times}$.
-This gives the (``absolute") anomaly for $G_b$ symmetry.